chairulakmal/market/README.md

 }
 ```

 The data used in this project comes from two public endpoints listed at the end of this doc.
 The first endpoint gives us an array of `CurrencyData` objects that hold details about various cryptocurrencies or tokens.
 The second endpoint provides an array of `PriceData` objects, where the base currency in `PriceData.pair` matches the `CurrencyData.currencyGroup`.
 These endpoints allow the app to fetch real-time price data for presentation.
-However, it's important to note that only the second endpoint is used to update the data in real-time, as the first endpoint's data is not refreshed as frequently.
+However, it's important to note that only the second endpoint is used to update the `PriceData[]` in real-time, as the first endpoint's `CurrencyData[]` is not refreshed as frequently.

 ## Things to Improve

+- Add animation during changes to price and percentage data to attract user focus.
+- Add top movers component to highlight token with the greatest price change in the last 24h.
+- Relevant to top movers component, add React Context for better data management.
+- Improve color selection for background, table borders, and texts.

 ## Endpoints (API)